Botanical Name: Rhamnus purshiana.

-Dried bark can be purchased in capsule form and the dosage specified on the labeling should be followed.
+The dried bark can be purchased in capsule form and the dosage specified on the labeling should be followed.
 Consult a physician for confirmation regarding optimum dosage for each form of the herb.

 For an at-home remedy for constipation or gallstones, mix four teaspoons of dried bark with one quart of boiling water.
 Let the solution sit for one hour to ensure that the herb powder is completely dissolved.
 Drink ½ cup to 1 cup 2-3 times per day when needed, not exceeding two cups per day.
 This remedy is most effective when taken on an empty stomach, allowing for the herb to act quickly.

 Tinctures can be used instead of a tea-like solution.
 The recommended dosage is 15-30 drops to replace every cup of solution, though the lowest effective dose should be used.

 Because it is a very bitter herb, honey or sugar may be added to a cascara sagrada solution to make it more palatable.
 Additionally, herbs such as anise can be added to further counteract the unpleasant flavor.

 Side Effects and Possible Interactions of Cascara Sagrada